-For the last several years, Mr. Rosenmeyer has been the Music Director of the Chorale and the University Singers at NYU, and he works closely with the Weill Music Institute, the outreach and education department of Carnegie Hall.
-In 2009, Mr. Rosenmeyer made his debut with the Bellas Opera Company of Mexico City, leading a staged gala at the Cervantino Festival.
-He returned to the Bellas Opera this past summer to conduct the final gala of its Morelli Opera Competition.
-From 2003-09, Mr. Rosenmeyer served as Music Director of the Bach Society of Columbia University.
-Highlights of his tenure included the New York premiere of Guarnieri’s Missa Diligite, an evening of music by Robert Cuckson, several world premieres and a staged production of Dido and Eneas under his direction.
-In 2007, he was music director for the famed Salzburg Marionette Theatre’s new production of Rodgers and Hammerstein’s The Sound of Music, which toured the U.S. In 2002, he was music director and pianist for the world premiere of The Sandman, an opera by Thomas Cabaniss that was directed by David Herskovits in a production by Target Margin Theater.
+David made his debut with the Bellas Opera Company of Mexico City in 2009, leading a staged gala at the Cervantino Festival.
+From 2003-09, David served as Music Director of the Bach Society of Columbia University.
+Highlights of his tenure included the New York premiere of Camargo Guarnieri’s Missa Diligite, an evening of music by Robert Cuckson, several world premieres and a staged production of Dido and Eneas.
+In 2007, he was music director for the famed Salzburg Marionette Theatre’s new production of Rodgers and Hammerstein’s The Sound of Music, which toured the U.S.A.
+In 2002, David was music director and pianist for the world premiere of The Sandman, an opera by Thomas Cabaniss, directed by David Herskovits in a production by Target Margin Theater.

 David Rosenmeyer was raised in Argentina and Israel.
 In addition to English, he speaks Spanish, Hebrew, French, Portuguese, Italian and German.
 A Beatles fan from a young age, as a young teen he attended a concert with Maestro Zubin Mehta at the podium and knew at that moment that he, too, wanted to become a conductor.
 He studied choral conducting in Argentina at the J.J.
 Castro Conservatory of Music and orchestral conducting at the UCA in Buenos Aires.